PHL-16: Rockets

 Unlike the earlier PHL-03, which is loaded with a fixed type of ammunition, the new PHL-16 has two modularized launch cells, which can carry different types of ammunition.
 Each launch cell can carry either five 300 mm rockets or four 370 mm rockets.
 The export version of the new multiple rocket launcher, the AR-3, can switch to the 750 mm Fire Dragon 480 tactical ballistic missile and 380 mm TL-7B anti-ship missile.
 The domestic PHL-16 for the PLA service can also equip the same set of Fire Dragon and TL-7 ammunitions.

 The configuration displayed during the 2019 National Day Parade was with eight 370 mm rockets.

 Chassis

 The vehicle chassis is based on the 45 t WS2400 8×8 special wheeled vehicle chassis.

 Operational history

-In February 2023, PHL-16 was observed in deployment by the 73rd Group Army of the Eastern Theatre Command, which is responsible for the Taiwan Strait area.
+In February 2023, PHL-16 was observed to be deployed in the 73rd Group Army of the Eastern Theatre Command, which is responsible for the Taiwan Strait area.
+The Naval War College noted that the PHL-16 (PCL-191) is capable of providing precision strikes from 500 km away, allowing the PLA Ground Force to target ground forces, air defense, and coastal defense systems on the island of Taiwan with tactical missiles.
+The PHL-16 improved PLAGF's organic fire support capability.

 In 2024, China inducted the Fire Dragon 480 missiles for the PLA.